 Swim Instructor course: 20 hr. stand-alone course (40 hr. when combined with a Lifesaving Instructor course).
 This checklist identifies the learning outcomes that you must achieve in order to be successful on the course.

-Required references: Swim Instructor Pack (includes Instructor Notes, Swim for Life Award Guide, Teaching Swim for Life and Leadership Binder).
+Required references: Swim Instructor Pack (includes Instructor Manual, Swim for Life Award Guide, Teaching Swim for Life and Leadership Binder).